napari/docs/docs/naps/7-key-binding-dispatch.md

 ## Abstract

-With the switching of internal key binding to use app-model's representation[^id1], there is discussion as to what exactly constitutes a valid key binding and how conflicts are handled[^id2].
+With the switching of the internal key binding system to use app-model's representation[^id1], there is discussion as to what exactly constitutes a valid key binding and how conflicts are handled[^id2].

 This NAP seeks to clarify and propose a solution for how key bindings will be dispatched according to their priority, enablement, and potential conflicts.

 ## Motivation and Scope

-### Background

 Plugin developers are able to export commands in their manifest file but cannot similarly set their shortcuts in a code-free way. npe2 provides an option to bind commands to key binding but it is undocumented and unsupported since napari still uses an old dispatch system of chainmaps.